18F/uswds-jekyll/pages/guide/mfa.md

 The installer will need to tie your login to a phone number and an email address.
 The phone number can be either a land line or a cell phone.

 The systems will want to send you a verification number.
-If you are not using a cell phone please select "voice call" not SMS for the verification.
+If you are not using a cell phone please select "voice call" (not SMS) for the verification.

 After making your choice a code will be shown and you should receive a call or a text which you should respond to with the code on your screen.

-You are now setup and can add your Ceres multifactor authentication code to Authy.
+You are now setup and can add your SCINet GA key to Authy.

-To do so click the red "+" in the Authy app and enter the code from the email you received titled "Welcome to Ceres".
+To do so click the red "+" in the Authy app and enter the key from the email you received titled "Welcome to Ceres".

-You will need to enter the code from the email, Authy cannot use QR codes.
+You will need to enter the key from the email since Authy cannot use QR codes.

 Now name the account and pick an icon.

 Authy should now be displaying codes for use with Ceres.
 Each code is shown for 30 seconds and then a new code in generated automatically.
 Codes are only valid for a few seconds after they are displayed and cannot be reused.

 Contact [scinet_vrsc@usda.gov](mailto:scinet_vrsc@USDA.GOV?subject=help%20with%20multifactor%20authentication) if you need assistance.

+# GA account reset

+Users may need to reset GA accounts when switching or reinstalling their mobile devices that have GA application installed.
+To be able to perform GA reset by yourself, save an SMS phone number in the system by issuing phone-collect.sh command on Ceres.
+This is the same process that is run automatically the first time you login.
+After doing that you will be able to do a self-service reset of your GA at https://ga.scinet.science/reset/ .

+If you are unable to or do not wish to save an SMS phone number, GA account reset request will have to go though your supervisor or sponsor as we have no way of directly verifying your identity.